It's National Rainier Cherry Day.

 As a general rule, when any plant looks leggy, it will benefit from deadheading or plain ol' pruning.

 Reviving the little botanic spark in your heart

-Dennesen was once an internationally recognized authority on botany and he led an amazing life.
+Dennesen was once an internationally recognized authority on botany, and he led a wonderful life.

-He was captain under Christian IX in Denmark's war with Germany, was wounded In battle and captured by the enemy, was shipwrecked on the Isle of Crete and sailed around Cape Hope.
-After the adventurous days of the soldier and sailor, he became a professor at the Copenhagen School of Botany and among his pupils were a little princess who later became Queen Alexandria, mother of King George of England, and a little prince who later became King Constantine of Greece.
+He was a captain under Christian IX in Denmark's war with Germany, was wounded in battle and captured by the enemy, was shipwrecked on the Isle of Crete, and sailed around Cape Hope.
+After the adventurous days of the soldier and sailor, he became a professor at the Copenhagen School of Botany, and among his pupils was a little princess who later became Queen Alexandria, mother of King George of England, and a little prince who later became King Constantine of Greece.

 The newspaper reported that,

 "the men's Bible class of St. John's Lutheran Church, in Jacksonville Florida, had planned a surprise birthday party, but the jolly old Dane wink as he hinted it is hard to surprise the man who is been around for 103 years."

 Dennesen immigrated to America in 1881 and lived to be 111 years old.